-An intense cold—when you can feel the mucus drip down your throat, have difficulty breathing, and have lost the ability to verbally articulate any thoughts because you're coughing every other word—is pure hell.
-During cold and flue season, the chances of getting sick are unfortunately pretty high.
-You can always go the conventional route and stock up on cough drops and cough syrup for a quick fix, or you can go the more natural route and try some remedies that you can find in your pantry.
+During cold and flu season, the chances of getting sick are unfortunately pretty high.
+You can always go the conventional route and stock up on cough drops and cough syrup for a quick fix, or you can go the more natural route and try remedies that you can find in your pantry.
 "Natural cough remedies lack many of the negative side effects experienced with pharmaceutical cough suppressants.
 Many of the pharmaceutical options leave one feeling drowsy with a dry mouth and have a rebound effect where the symptoms worsen once the drug wears off," says naturopathic doctor Tara Nayak.

 Meet the Expert

-- Dr. Tara Nayak is a naturopathic doctor specializing in the treatment of complex chronic diseases (autoimmunity, allergy, cancer, etc.), digestive issues, and hormonal imbalances.
+- Tara Nayak, ND, is a naturopathic doctor specializing in the treatment of complex chronic diseases (autoimmunity, allergy, cancer, etc.), digestive issues, and hormonal imbalances.

-- Dr. Gabrielle Francis is a naturopath, acupuncturist, and chiropractor based in New York.
+- Gabrielle Francis, ND, DC, is a naturopath, acupuncturist, and chiropractor based in New York.
 She focuses on using naturopathic medicine to treat a broad range of maladies.

-Essential oils are a complex field to navigate, but scientific studies have found that they can help alleviate all manner of symptoms, from those than come with anxiety to the common cold.
-Of course, a few drops tend to go a long way—so be sure to read your labels.
+Essential oils are a complex field to navigate, but scientific studies have found that they are incredibly powerful (in some very specific cases, even more so than antibiotics).
+Of course, a few drops tend to go a long way, so be sure to read your labels.

+Eucalyptus oils (often found in over-the-counter vapor rubs) can reduce inflammation often associated with colds and sickness, .and peppermint oil can create a cooling sensation to soothe an itchy throat.
 For a cough remedy, Francis points to Herb Pharm's Herbal Respiratory Relief, an essential oil that "combines herbs that enhance immune function," she says.
+Try putting a few drops in a steaming pot of water and inhaling to reap the benefits.

 It might seem strange, but mustard seed—when mixed with water—can approximate a heating pad, according to Nayak.